percona/pxb-docs/docs/working-with-binary-logs.md

 ## Set up a new replication replica

 To set up a new replica, you should prepare the backup, and restore it to the data directory of your new replication replica.
-In the [CHANGE_REPLICATION_SOURCE_TO with the appropriate options](https://dev.mysql.com/doc/refman/8.1/en/change-replication-source-to.html) command, use the binary log filename and position shown in the `xtrabackup_binlog_info` file to start replication.
+In the [CHANGE_REPLICATION_SOURCE_TO with the appropriate options] command, use the binary log filename and position shown in the `xtrabackup_binlog_info` file to start replication.

 A more detailed procedure is found in  [How to setup a replica for replication in 6 simple steps with Percona XtraBackup](set-up-replication.md).

+[CHANGE_REPLICATION_SOURCE_TO with the appropriate options]: https://dev.mysql.com/doc/refman/{{vers}}/en/change-replication-source-to.html